 Limited Instances in Which You Might Not Want a Living Trust

-There are a few instances which might make having a will which will go through probate preferable to the preparation of a living trust.
+There are a few instances that might make having a will that will go through probate preferable to the preparation of a living trust.
 One of those is if you have no person you trust enough to name as trustee.
-In this case you might choose to have your estate go through probate.
+In this case, you might choose to have your estate go through probate.
 If you have a large number of debt, probate provides a specific process for dealing with creditors which can be a benefit to an estate with significant debt.
 Probate allows creditors a specific time in which to make a claim on the estate, while outside of probate a claim could conceivably be made years after assets were distributed to beneficiaries.

 A simple will might be preferable if you intend to put restrictions on the assets left to loved ones, although this is a call an attorney should make.
 As an example, perhaps you want to give a nephew $15,000—but only if he goes to college.
 While you are allowed to put conditions on your gifts, you should definitely get legal assistance to do so.
-Finally, if you own virtually nothing, you might choose to have a simple will drawn up by your estate attorney rather than having a living trust prepared.
+Finally, if you own virtually nothing, you might choose to have a simple will be drawn up by your estate attorney rather than having a living trust prepared.
 Or, if all the assets you do have are shared with your spouse, and there are no other beneficiaries, a will could be sufficient.

 What You Need to Know About Florida Living Trusts

 The primary reason many people have a living trust prepared on their behalf is to avoid probate.
 You may wonder why avoiding probate is so desirable.
 Probate is a court-supervised legal proceeding.
 Following your death, your assets are divided among your legal heirs.
 If you happened to leave a valid will, the court will follow your wishes to some extent.
-Probate is a lengthy process—in some cases it can take as long as two years, even when nobody contests the will.
+Probate is a lengthy process—in some cases, it can take as long as two years, even when nobody contests the will.
 During this time, your chosen beneficiaries are unable to have access to any of the assets you left for them.

 Probate is a public process.
 Everything which happens in probate court is open to the public, so if you are not too keen on having everyone in your community have access to how your assets were distributed, then you might want to avoid probate.
 If you die with a legally binding will, the person you choose as executor will be required to file a court petition in order to begin the process.
-If you die without a will, the state will determine how your assets will be divided—a process which can cost as much as 7 percent of the entire estate.
+If you die without a will, the state will determine how your assets will be divided—a process that can cost as much as 7 percent of the entire estate.

 Avoiding Probate with a Living Trust

-The primary way to avoid probate is through preparation of a living trust which lets you ensure your assets will go to whom you want, when you want.
+The primary way to avoid probate is through the preparation of a living trust which lets you ensure your assets will go to whom you want when you want.
 While the trust legally owns your assets, you retain control of those assets.
 Most people will name themselves as the trustee, which allows you to add or remove assets as you see fit.
 Once you die, the trust will distribute your assets according to your wishes, with no need to go through probate.
-A living trust can also help your beneficiaries avoid estate taxes, and, in the event you should become incapacitated, your living trust will allow a designated person to manage your assets.
+A living trust can also help your beneficiaries avoid estate taxes, and, in the event, you should become incapacitated, your living trust will allow a designated person to manage your assets.
 Any property not transferred through the living trust or through joint tenancy laws will go to the nearest relative if there is no will.

 How a Living Trust Works

 Your property will be transferred into your living trust when it is set up.
-This can include real estate, business interests, stocks, bonds, bank accounts, antiques, vehicles, furniture, jewelry and art as well as any other type of valuable property you own.
+This can include real estate, business interests, stocks, bonds, bank accounts, antiques, vehicles, furniture, jewelry, and art as well as any other type of valuable property you own.
 Upon your death, the trustee—the person appointed to handle your trust—will transfer ownership of your assets to your named beneficiaries.
 This process usually only takes a few weeks, and there are no court fees or attorney fees involved.
 The process is also private, meaning others cannot look up the details of your estate.

 At the point all the assets have been transferred to your beneficiaries, the living trust no longer exists.
 The person who creates a living trust maintains control of the trust until his or her death except in cases of incapacitation.
-Married couples who create a trust together generally name themselves as co-trustees, however a successor trustee is also named should both spouses die together.
+Married couples who create a trust together generally name themselves as co-trustees, however, a successor trustee is also named should both spouses die together.
 Most people will name their children as successor trustees unless they are not confident the children will distribute the assets according to their instructions.
-In such cases, a professional fiduciary can be named as a successor trustee, such as the trust department of a bank, a private fiduciary or a professional trust company.
+In such cases, a professional fiduciary can be named as a successor trustee, such as the trust department of a bank, a private fiduciary, or a professional trust company.

 What a Living Trust Can—and Can’t—Do

 A living trust can essentially provide you with the peace of mind which comes from knowing your heirs, and your assets, are totally protected should you become incapacitated or die.
 Properly worded, a living trust can also be used in the same manner as a power of attorney document.
-A living trust can pass your assets immediately upon your death, or can designate that your assets be portioned out over time to your beneficiaries.
+A living trust can pass your assets immediately upon your death or can designate that your assets be portioned out over time to your beneficiaries.
 Certain tax-savings clauses can be added to your living trust which may help reduce state and federal estate taxes.
 A living trust cannot protect the estate against a disgruntled heir; should you choose to cut someone out of receiving any of your assets following your death, a living trust can be challenged in the same manner as a will.